Kong/docs.konghq.com/app/2.1.x/admin-api.md

 config.limit=10&config.period=seconds
 ```

-When specifying arrays, send the values in order, or use square brackets (numbering
+When specifying arrays send the values in order, or use square brackets (numbering
 inside the brackets is optional but if provided it must be 1-indexed, and
 consecutive).
-An example Route added to a Service named `test-service`:
+An example route added to a service named `test-service`:

 ```
 curl -i -X POST http://localhost:8001/services/test-service/routes \